chai314/UnpossibleCathexis/content/posts/skhh.md

 You’re shitting me right now.
 Don’t mistake my munificence for naivety, alley cat.
 I could sue you till you’re silicates on the ground and throw in a holiday package behind bars for good measure.

 No, my friend.
 I’m done.
-I was birthed from the nitrogen cycle, and these muscles are weepin' buckets to see their mama.
+I'm the firstborn of the nitrogen cycle, and these muscles are weepin' buckets to see their mama.
 Will you heed my wish, Thomas, my only friend?
 I have truly felt tonight for once, on this journey with you, the company of an Other.
 I want you to be my final friend, the very ultimate.
 I will doze off any moment now, Thomas.
 I ask this of you, the very soul of munificence, my final friend, to be so kind as to dispose of my body when to-morrow comes.
 I want to go down in the midst of stinging veisalgia, as far away from this town as I can.
 Can you do that for me, Thomas?

 Damn it.
 God damn it.
 Why me\!